Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the

 - From the attic side, remove the box from the rafter or joist it is nailed to, and replace with a new box designed for a ceiling fan.

 - Push the wires back into the new box and connect them as they were, leaving the same wires that went to the light fixture free for use with the fan.

 - If access to the box is not possible through the attic, the box still needs replaced but it is a little more complex.
 The old box must still be removed by either breaking it apart with a screwdriver and hammer or prying it away from the ceiling joist, leaving any wires above the ceiling.
 Special boxes are available for mounting through a hole in the ceiling; they have expandable bars that will reach out to the joist on either side of the hole and by turning a nut on the bar will be pressed against and into the adjacent joists.

 - Alternatively, a joist can be located and a hole cut directly over the joist.
 A second type of specialty electrical box is available that will fit over the joist.

 - In either case, the wire is pushed into the new box.
 If the hole for the original lightbox is left open it needs to be right beside the new box, and a ceiling fan medallion that will cover the hole purchased and installed above the fan.

 How to Install the Ceiling Fan

-Although fan manufacturers vary considerably with what is necessary in the way of initial assembly and installation, nearly all have some assembly required before the fan can be hung.
+Although models vary, nearly all have some assembly required before the fan can be hung.
 Read and understand the instructions with your fan before proceeding.